Next.js Image Loader and Component

 javascript

-Don’t forget to set your app base URL, which is necessary to process local images properly.
+If you're using a proxy, provide your application's base URL (also whitelisted), which is required to process local images properly.

 # .env